Esophageal Cancer Diagnosis and Treatment

 Esophagectomy

 Esophagectomy is major surgery.
 It takes most patients six to eight weeks to recover.
-We provide comprehensive follow-up care to support you through recovery.
+We provide follow-up care to support you through recovery.

 Clinical trials

-• Acupuncture: this alternative therapy can help you manage symptoms and side effects.
+• Acupuncture: This alternative therapy can help you manage symptoms and side effects.

 Learn more